lopopolo/powerhour/pwrhr/README.md

     dir: ~/Music/iTunes/iTunes Media/Music
 ```

-I designed this script to run on a Mac because OS X 10.5+ includes
-the `afplay` utility which can play any file QuickTime supports.

 By default, the Mac iTunes music folder is scanned for music files
-(aac, m4a, mp3, mp4).
+(mp3 only).
 You may supply an alternate directory via the
 `-D` switch.

 To prevent your mac from sleeping or turning off the display during a